Aaron-k12/audiophile-ecommerce-website/README.md

 # Audiophile Ecommerce Website (Software Development Pathway Assessment)

-This is an ecommerce website built with [Next.js](https://nextjs.org), featuring a modern UI, product catalog, shopping cart, and checkout flow.
+This is an ecommerce website for an assessment built with [Next.js](https://nextjs.org), featuring a modern UI, product catalog, shopping cart, and checkout flow.
 Tools used Nextjs, tailwindCSS, and mantine library.

 ## Features